Colin Woodard

-Colin Woodard (born December 3, 1968) is an American journalist, writer and historian known for his books American Nations: A History of the Eleven Rival Regional Cultures of North America (2011), The Republic of Pirates (2007), and The Lobster Coast (2004), a cultural and environmental history of coastal Maine.
+Colin Strohn Woodard (born December 3, 1968) is an American journalist and writer known for his books American Nations: A History of the Eleven Rival Regional Cultures of North America (2011), The Republic of Pirates (2007), and The Lobster Coast (2004), a cultural and environmental history of coastal Maine.
+He is known for his writing that examines how the historically distinct regional cultures of America shape its current politics, society and health status.

 Education

 Woodard graduated from Tufts University with a B.A. and completed his M.A. in international relations at the University of Chicago.
-In 1999 he was a Pew Fellow in International Journalism at the Johns Hopkins University School for Advanced International Studies.
-In 2021 he was named a Visiting Senior Fellow at the Pell Center for International Relations and Public Policy at Salve Regina University, where he is now founder and director of Nationhood Lab.
-He lives outside Portland, Maine.
+In 1999 he was a Pew Fellow in International Journalism at the Johns Hopkins University School of Advanced International Studies.
+In 2021 he was named a visiting senior fellow at the Pell Center for International Relations and Public Policy at Salve Regina University, where he is now founder and director of Nationhood Lab.
+He is a Fellow of the Royal Geographical Society.

+Early life

+Woodard is the son of James Strohn Woodard and Karen Andersen, who is the daughter of the ceramicists Weston Andersen and Brenda Andersen.
+Woodard lives outside Portland, Maine, with his wife, Sarah Woodard.

 Career

-Woodard is the author of six works of non-fiction.
+Woodard is the author of seven works of non-fiction.
 His first book, Ocean's End: Travels Through Endangered Seas, appeared in 2000.
-His most recent, Union: The Struggle to Forge the Story of United States Nationhood was published in the spring of 2020 and named a Christian Science Monitor Book of the Year.
+His most recent, Nations Apart: How Clashing Regional Cultures Shattered America will be published Nov.
+4, 2025.

 He is Director of Nationhood Lab at the Pell Center for International Relations and Public Policy at Salve Regina University, a project focused on counteracting the authoritarian threat to American democracy and the centrifugal forces threatening the U.S. federation’s stability.
 Prior to that he was State & National Affairs Writer at the Portland Press Herald and Maine Sunday Telegram where he received a 2012 George Polk Award and was a finalist for the 2016 Pulitzer Prize for Explanatory Reporting for a series on climate change and the Gulf of Maine.

-He received a 2004 Jane Bagley Lehman Award for Public Advocacy (for his global environmental reporting), the 2012 Maine Literary Award for Non-Fiction (for American Nations), the 2016 Maine Literary Award for Non-Fiction (for American Character) and a Pew Fellowship in International Journalism at the Johns Hopkins University School of Advanced International Studies.
-Woodard was also a finalist for the 2016 Chautauqua Prize (for American Character) and for a Gerald Loeb Award for Distinguished Business and Financial Journalism in both 2013 and 2014.
+He received a 2004 Jane Bagley Lehman Award for Public Advocacy for his global environmental reporting, the 2012 Maine Literary Award for Non-Fiction for American Nations, the 2016 Maine Literary Award for Non-Fiction for American Character and a Pew Fellowship in International Journalism at the Johns Hopkins University School of Advanced International Studies.
+Woodard was a finalist for the 2016 Chautauqua Prize for American Character and for a Gerald Loeb Award for Distinguished Business and Financial Journalism in both 2013 and 2014.
 In 2014, The Washington Post named him one of the "Best State Capitol Reporters in America" and the Maine Press Association chose him as Journalist of the Year.